How do you make exercising, healthy nutrition, and stellar diabetes management a lifestyle?

 Once in a while, I’ll sit down and write up why I’m doing what I’m doing and what I would like to improve.
 I try to define why I have the goals I have, and what’s most important to me.
 This process forces me to dig deeper and really think about my own progress and how I can improve as an athlete, trainer, wife, and friend.

 I think this exercise is very powerful and ties in well with goal setting and habit creation.
 It constantly reminds me of the reasons why I’m doing the things I do, amplifying the importance of my goals and motivating me to continue.

 And it’s OK to conclude that all is good and that you are happy and content with where you are.
-You don’t have a set ambitious goals just to have them.
+You don’t have to set ambitious goals just to have them.
 Change can and should come from a positive place, as we discussed in the post on how to set goals.

 If you aren’t happy with where you are with your diabetes management, health, or exercise, know that there are lots of people who are in the same situation as you or who used to be where you are.
 Don’t be afraid to share your story or ask questions.
 Our closed Facebook group is a great place to do it.
 It’s only for people who want to be Fit With Diabetes and it’s the most awesome and supportive group you could imagine!